We have started a Patreon page with the hopes that

 Koch offer the audio via a DTS-HD Master 2.0 channel in original English at 1058 kbps, as well as a similarly robust, optional, German DUB.
 Effects have some buoyancy and depth.
 The electronic score is odd and memorable by Gil Melle (The Deliberate Stranger, 7 episodes of Kolchak the Night Stalker and Frankenstein: The True Story.) it was rooted in pitched radio and computers beeps, somewhat reminiscent of the film Forbidden Planet.
 I frequently thought of a Lava-Lamp.
 The lossless rendering adds an eerie intensity to the soundtrack giving the film a further sci-fi-creepy edge.
 There are fully optional English and German subtitles and my Oppo has identified it as being a Region Free playable on Blu-ray machines worldwide.

-NOTE: The 'ticker-tape-style' location etc. in the beginning of the film (replaced by subtitles on the Euro DVD) is intact on this Blu-ray:
+NOTE: The 'ticker-tape-style' location etc. in the beginning of the film (replaced by subtitles on the Euro DVD) is intact on all three Blu-rays:

 Included in the supplements are a 1/2 hour Making of... (in English with optional German subtitles) and it is vintage - I think the same one on the 2003 DVD.
 It has Robert Wise and others including special F/X guru Douglas Trumbull discussing the production.
 There is also a 12-minute A Portrait of Michael Crichton - also in English with optional German subtitles.
 It was made in 2001 by Laurent Bouzereau.
 It chronicles his early career as a writer, leading up to his writing of the best-selling novel "The Andromeda Strain" and his involvement with the making of the film.
 NOTE: Michael Crichton makes a cameo appearance in a non-speaking role during the scene where Dr. Hall is told to break scrub because he has to report to the Wildfire research facility.
 There is also both German and English language trailers and a lengthy slideshow gallery.